 I'm going to turn the whole ballgame around.

-I think you will see most nonpartisan analysts if she wins a nomination, move that seat from lean's Republican to leans or likely Democratic.
+I think you will see most nonpartisan analysts, if she wins a nomination, move that seat from leans Republican to leans or likely Democratic.

 My point is, with Castle or a Democrat, it doesn't matter.

-You're gonna get the same votes.
+You're going to get the same votes.

 You're going to get the same.